TritonDataCenter/rfd/rfd/0026/README.md

 an appropriate error message when used on shared volumes zones.

 ### Changes to VMAPI

+#### New `nfserver` `smartdc_role`

+Machines acting as shared volumes' storage zones will have the value `nfsserver` for their `smartdc_role` property.
+To know of this new `smartdc_role` value is used by CloudAPI to prevent users from performing operations on these storage VMs, refer to

 #### New internal `required_nfs_volumes` property on VM objects